A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 6. Unusual Noises

 While using water, you may hear strange sounds due to a burst pipe.
-You may hear bubbling or whistling noises as you turn a faucet on, both caused by water leaks in supply lines.
+You may listen to bubbling or whistling noises as you turn a faucet on, both caused by water leaks in supply lines.
 Bubbling sounds, in particular, happen when air enters the pipe through a crack or a hole.

 7. Visible Pipe Damage